picaso/Doordash-setup/README.md

 ### MAC setup
 ---
-Mac already supports Python our of the box, however if you need to setup python 3, follow either links below.
+Mac already supports Python out of the box, however if you need to setup python 3, follow either links below.
 * [Official - How to setup python 3 on MACOS](https://realpython.com/installing-python/#how-to-install-python-on-macos)
 * [CS61a - How to setup python 3 on MACOS](https://cs61a.org/lab/lab00/#install-python-3)